josmel/EmailServiceClient/README.md

 Create a `.env` file in the root of the project with the following content:

 ```
-API_URL_SEND_MESSAGE=https://your-api-endpoint.com/dev/email/send
+VITE_API_URL_SEND_MESSAGE=https://your-api-endpoint.com/dev/email/send
 ```

-This `API_URL_SEND_MESSAGE` is your backend API Gateway URL to send emails.
+This `VITE_API_URL_SEND_MESSAGE` is your backend API Gateway URL to send emails.
 Replace it with your deployed API endpoint.

 ### 4. Run the Development Server